Paula Kamen

 Synopsis

-The theme of this short play is the incalculable loss to society when artists or inventors die before their prime, whether because of illnesses or other tragedies -- man-made or not, rooted in Jewish history.
+The theme of this short play, rooted in Jewish history, is the incalculable loss to future generations when artists or inventors die before their prime, whether because of illnesses or other tragedies -- human-made or not.

-The theme of this short play is the incalculable loss to society when artists or inventors die before their prime, whether because of illnesses or other tragedies -- man-made or not, rooted in Jewish history.
+The theme of this short play, rooted in Jewish history, is the incalculable loss to future generations when artists or inventors die before their prime, whether because of illnesses or other tragedies -- human-made or not.

-The drama takes place in the imagination of a former Nazi, Heinz in 1995, in a hospital room.
+The drama, with comic undertones, takes place in the imagination of a former Nazi, Heinz in 1995, in a Milwaukee hospital room, who, for the first time, realizes the generational impact of his crimes.
 While facing the imminent death of his son from AIDS, at a time when treatments were limited, he sees a news story about the death of the Jewish inventor of the polio vaccine, Jonas Salk.
-Realizing the profound impact of his crimes, he then imagines a present-day confrontation with a Jewish boyhood friend, Abraham, an aspiring inventor and doctor, whom he had killed in a concentration camp during WWII.
+That sparks him to imagine a present-day confrontation with a Jewish boyhood friend, Abraham, an aspiring inventor and doctor, whom he had killed in a concentration camp during WWII.

 Finalist in Chicago Dramatists’ “Ten-Minute Play” Competition, receiving staged reading with Steppenwolf actors.
 Judged by David Zak of the Bailiwick Theater, Spring 1999.